Rei-SwitchBot/faq/en-us/Curtain & Curtain 3.md

 Step1：

-Turn on the cloud service of the Curtain
+Turn on the Third-party Service of the Curtain

 ![Image](https://support.switch-bot.com/hc/article_attachments/25998506040727)